Key Findings

 Summary: Perceptions of Community

 The report begins at the widest point of the lens, with summaries of perceptions of community that incorporate a range of social determinants of health, and quickly moves into a breakdown of those key factors.
-For all core measures, we first display the scores from the random digit dial (RDD) survey conducted from March through June of 2023.
+For all core measures, we first display the scores from the random digit dial (RDD) survey conducted from March to early April of 2024.
 Further data can be viewed broken down by core city and non-core areas, race, and age.
 Clicking deeper you can view five years of trends for most measures as well as the survey questions with specific responses.

 PERCEPTIONS OF COMMUNITY